Decisive Albuquerque DUI Lawyers and DWI Attorneys

 The third and final test is the horizontal gaze nystagmus test.
 In Albuquerque, New Mexico, as well as in most parts of the country, this is considered to be the most effective and most scientific of the three standardized field sobriety tests.
 The term nystagmus refers to involuntary twitching of the eyeball.
 Horizontal gaze nystagmus refers to lateral twitching, which is most noticeable when the eye is focused on objects to the side.

-Nystagmus is caused by a disturbance in the inner ear system or in oculomotor control, both of which are affected by consumption of alcohol.
+Nystagmus is caused by a disturbance in the inner ear system or in oculomotor control, both of which are affected by the consumption of alcohol.
 This is why intoxicated drivers often fail the test, their eyes uncontrollably jumping when trying to focus on objects held to the side.
 Despite the scientific evidence supporting the effectiveness of this sobriety test, there are some courts that do not accept the results of horizontal gaze nystagmus tests as conclusive evidence for intoxication.
+Again, a good Albuquerque DUI attorney will be able to help those who are wrongly accused or will be able to minimize the punishement.

 Breathalyzer Test / Refusal